This post, about Pre-A1 Starters Listening Part 4, is inspired by my own personal experience.

 Candidates see a big scene picture.

-In the picture, there will be six objects, toys or small animals perhaps, in different places in the picture.
+In the picture, there will be seven objects, toys or small animals perhaps, in different places in the picture.

 One of these objects or animals will be coloured.
 The rest of the picture is black and white.